mxfstream/mxfstreamanalyzer/README.md

 ```

 We will be adding MSIs for Windows and Debian / Ubuntu packages soon - but currently if you want to run on Linux you need to clone the repository and run 'dotnet build' or 'dotnet publish -r release -c linux-x64' to general binaries.

+Mac support is still a work in progress, but once we get multicast working nicely we will create a DMG and add a brew package.

 Just to make your life easier, we auto-build this using AppVeyor - here is how we are doing right now: